 - The interference was “unreasonable” in terms of its nature, duration, or amount.12

 Example: In 2015, Extended Stay America agreed to pay $8,500 to a woman and her daughter.
-The plaintiffs claimed that during a nine-day stay at the company’s hotel in Ontario, California they were repeatedly bitten by bedbugs and head lice.
+The plaintiffs claimed that during a nine-day stay at the company’s hotel in Ontario, California they were repeatedly bitten by bedbugs and head lice and got welts.
 Private nuisance was just one of the theories the plaintiffs raised to support their claim for damages.13

 In rare cases, a bedbug infestation may allow a tenant to sue for intentional infliction of emotional distress in California.